Educating the Next Generation of African Scientists

 Capacity Building for Staff at National Parks

 In both Rwanda and Congo, the Fossey Fund works with national park staff to enhance their ability to protect threatened and endangered species and their ecosystems.
-This includes training sessions and workshops, developing education materials, improving data collection, and supporting other aspects of good conservation management.
+This includes hosting training sessions and workshops, developing education materials, improving data collection, and supporting other aspects of good conservation management.

 Educational Opportunities for Our Staff

-The Fossey Fund is also dedicated to building the capacity of our own staff in Africa, and provides college scholarship opportunities for staff who wish to pursue undergraduate and graduate degrees.
-While many of them study conservation, they may also choose to study other subjects, including engineering, accounting, education and public health.
+The Fossey Fund also is dedicated to building the capacity of our own staff in Africa, and it provides college scholarship opportunities for staff who wish to pursue undergraduate and graduate degrees.
+Although many of them study conservation, they may also choose to study other subjects, including engineering, accounting, education and public health.
 We also provide opportunities for staff exchanges among our field sites, attendance at conservation conferences, and support for research projects of their own.
 Our scientific staff and visiting experts also provide special seminars and courses for our field staff.